Giant ragweed

 Similar species: Occasionally first leaves of giant ragweed may be unlobed, in which it may appear similar to cocklebur or sunflower.

 Miscellaneous: Native to North America, a major source of pollen causing hay fever.
 One of the earliest emerging summer annuals, which allows it to dominate plant communities in disturbed habitats.
-Biotypes with extended emergence have evolved which favors survival in crop fields.
-Commonly called horseweed because of horses’ fondness of giant ragweed foliage.
-Giant ragweed biotypes have been identified resistant to Group 2 (ALS) and Group 9 (glyphosate) herbicides.
+Biotypes with extended emergence have evolved, which favors survival in crop fields.
+Commonly called horseweed because of horses’ fondness for giant ragweed foliage.
+Giant ragweed biotypes have been identified as resistant to Group 2 (ALS) and Group 9 (glyphosate) herbicides.

 Large, ovate cotyledons on giant ragweed.